-On April 2, 2015, the OEB released its Board Policy: A New Distribution Rate Design for Residential Electricity Customers (EB-2014-0210), which stated that electricity distributors will transition to a fully fixed monthly distribution service charge for residential customers.
+On April 2, 2015, the OEB released its Board Policy: A New Distribution Rate Design for Residential Electricity Customers6, which stated that electricity distributors will transition to a fully fixed monthly distribution service charge for residential customers.
 The transition began in 2016 and in most cases will be implemented over a period of four years.

-The OEB issued decisions affecting 2016 and 2017 rates for Price Cap IR and Annual Index IR applicants consistent with this policy.
-In this third year of transition, the distributor must follow the approach set out in Tab 16.
-Rev2Cost\GDPIPI of the rate generator model.
+The OEB issued decisions affecting 2016, 2017 and 2018 rates for Price Cap IR and Annual Index IR applicants consistent with this policy.
+In this fourth year of transition, the distributor must follow the approach set out in Tab 16.
+Rev2Cost_GDPIPI of the rate generator model.

 Distributors are expected to propose a fully fixed rate design for new charges applicable to the residential class provided that those charges are specifically related to the distribution of electricity.
-Pass-through costs (e.g. transmission rates, LV charges, and Group 1 DVAs) and LRAMVA amounts are to continue to be recovered as variable charges because they predominantly relate to energy charges.
-Previously approved Distribution-specific charges or rate riders on a distributor's tariff should remain unchanged until they expire.
+Pass-through costs (e.g. transmission rates, Low Voltage charges, and Group 1 deferral and variance accounts) and LRAMVA amounts are to continue to be recovered as variable charges because they predominantly relate to energy charges.
+Previously approved distribution-specific charges or rate riders on a distributor's tariff should remain unchanged until they expire, even if they were declared interim.

-Residential Rate Design-Exceptions and Mitigation
+Residential Rate Design - Exceptions and Mitigation

 In order to support the initial transition to fully fixed distribution rates, the OEB designed two tests to determine when mitigation should be proposed - a threshold test for the change in the fixed charge, and an overall bill impact test.
-The OEB is requiring distributors once again to calculate and report on the rate impacts of the change in 2018 so that mitigation strategies may be employed to smooth the transition for the customers most impacted, such as those that consume less electricity.
+The OEB is requiring distributors once again to calculate and report on the rate impacts of the change in 2019 so that mitigation strategies may be employed to smooth the transition for the customers most impacted, such as those that consume less electricity.